 The commercial sector took him overseas for a few years to manage an educational business, but the experience accumulated in the non-profit sector brought him back to the UK to work for another children’s charity: React.
 With a passion for people and processes Rodrigo has joined the team to contribute to the success of Forces in Mind Trust, and his aim is to ensure the organisation is operating efficiently.

 Rodrigo’s favourite hobby is cycling with his family and spending as much time as possible with them.

 Isabel graduated from Cardiff University in 2012 and went on to work in the charity sector as Charity Membership Lead at the fundraising platform JustGiving.
 Isabel then went on to complete an MSc in Criminology, Criminal Justice and Social Research after which she joined Universities and Colleges Employers’ Association (UCEA) as a researcher.
 There Isabel was responsible for UCEA’s pay and workforce benchmarking service and for providing research and analysis on reward and employment issues in Higher Education.

 Isabel is a PRINCE2 Practitioner and volunteers at Circles UK, a charity working with ex-offenders.
 Isabel joined FiMT in November 2017 as Evaluation Officer and works closely with Meri to evaluate and exploit the various projects funded by FiMT.

 Tina graduated from the University of Sunderland in 2004 and went on to work as a Tutor in a Pupil Referral Unit, working with young people with emotional and behavioural difficulties.

-Having returned to university to complete a Masters in Journalism, Tina went on to do some PR for the 2012 Olympics and most recently had a stint on the airwaves as a Presenter/Producer for the Armed Forces Broadcasting Service BFBS.
+Returning to university in 2010 Tina achieved a Masters degree in News Journalism and most recently enjoyed a stint on the airwaves as a Presenter/Producer for the Armed Forces Broadcasting Service BFBS.